sanitary-plato/Spam-DEI-Script/README.md

 Also, credits to [u/The_Cool_Hierarchist](https://www.reddit.com/user/The_Cool_Hierarchist/) and [u/OctaazacubaneN8](https://www.reddit.com/user/OctaazacubaneN8/) (I shamelessly stole their comments from /transgendercirclejerk to serve as the description field.)
 Also yes, I'm aware that this readme is a mess.

-Also don't forgot to change out the profile path variable which can be found by navigating to about:profiles.
+Also don't forgot to change out the profile path variable (line 47) which can be found by navigating to about:profiles.
 DO NOT USE THE .CACHE ONE, USE THE ONE WITH THE SHORTER PATH.

+Also also I suck at comments so I used AI to add the comments, so theyre probs a bit goofy TwT